Asif-md/backend-challenge-youtube/README.md

 2. run command --> npm install <-- to install all the project dependencies
 3. run command --> npm start <-- to run the application
 4. Application will start running at localhost:4000

+API KEYS : - Created the project on google developers console. basically created two projects there and inserted two API keys. if the current API doesn't work. please use the commented one in services file.

 # These are the steps to test the API's